Jumpup Canyon

 How it works

-A $500 deposit is required upon registration with balance due 60 days prior to event.
-Treks dates may be adjusted +/- one day until permits are finalized 4 months in advance of departure (when Grand Canyon permits are issued).
+A $500 deposit per person is required with balance due 60 days prior to the event.
+Typical group size of 7, including one guide.
 Maximum group size of 11, including two guides.
-An additional 5% charge will be applied when your reservation is made to offset new fees mandated by National Park Service.
-Private customized Grand Canyon backpacking trips available via TSX Pods.
-Cancel up until the day of the trip without the risk of lost money.
-View cancellation policy.
+Trek dates may be adjusted +/- one day until permits are finalized 4 months in advance of departure (when Grand Canyon permits are issued).
+An additional 5% charge will be applied when your reservation is made to offset new fees mandated by the National Park Service.
+Private, family and modified itinerary trips available through TSX Pods.
+Book with confidence!
+Review our flexible cancellation policy.

 Itinerary